GildedSound/Quadify/README.md

 ## AIRPLAY APPEARANCE:

 – Metadata now dynamically updates AND scrolls if the length of title and or artist are longer than the width of the white dividing line.
-I may adjust the speed of them, title slower than artist.
+I might adjust the speed of them, title slower than artist, just in case both are scrolling at the same time.

 – ‘Airplay Mode’ prints at the bottom of screen above bitrate info instead of service ‘airport_emulation’

-– Spacing in layout of airport_screen.py has been improved.
+– Spacing in layout of airport_screen.py has been improved and evened out.

 ## CAVEATS AND IMPROVEMENTS TO MAKE:

-– one small flicker visible as metadata updates and refreshes on first play.
-TBC
+– Ocasionally a flicker is visible as metadata updates and refreshes on first play.
+TBC, maybe pause the script for a second or so to allow smoother switching

 – The first time scrolling text renders, technically it renders across the entire width of the screen.
 As a workaround, I made a new, opaque airplay logo/symbol that blocks out scrolling text, and used draw to create a black box 15x 64px to act as a margin for clean text cutoff.
-TBC
+TBC, this is due to my limited understanding of the draw function at the moment.

 – There is no elegant AirPlay transmitting device hand off at the moment – i.e., one iOS device cannot take over Volumio/Quadify from another.
-The user must disconnect.
+The user must disconnect before handing off.
 TBC

 – If for whatever reason the file streaming to Volumio has no title or artist metadata, display will default to file name as title.
 However, blank artist data may cause a bug where previous tracks artist metadata is displayed.
 Most official and well-managed files do not have this problem.
 TBC